US stocks coast toward the finish of a record-setting week

 “To do that is a big move, and I don’t think that’s necessary,” Trump said.
 “I just want to see one thing happen, very simple: Interest rates come down.”

-If Trump fired Powell, he’d risk freaking out financial markets by raising the possibility of a less independent Fed, one unable to make the unpopular choices that are necessary to keep the economy healthy.
+If Trump fired Powell, he’d risk freaking out financial markets by raising the possibility of a less independent Fed, one unable to make unpopular choices necessary to keep the economy healthy.

-The yield on the 10-year Treasury edged down to 4.42% from 4.43% late Thursday.
-The two-year Treasury yield, which more closely tracks expectations for what the Fed will do, held steady at 3.91%.
+The yield on the 10-year Treasury eased to 4.40% from 4.43% late Thursday.
+The two-year Treasury yield, which more closely tracks expectations for what the Fed will do, edged up to 3.92% from 3.91%.

 In stock markets abroad, indexes slipped across much of Europe and Asia.